Wilson Phillips (album)

 Wilson Phillips is the debut album by American vocal group Wilson Phillips, released in 1990 by SBK Records.

-The album was enormously successful in the U.S. where it peaked at #2 on the LP chart for ten weeks starting August 4, 1990.
-Overall, the album spent 125 weeks on the charts, including one year in the top 10.
-The album and its singles earned the group four Grammy Award nominations including Album of the Year, Song of the Year and Best New Artist.
+The album was successful in the United States, where it peaked at number two on the Billboard 200 chart for 10 weeks starting August 4, 1990.
+It spent 125 weeks on the charts, including one year in the top 10.
 The album has sold five million copies in the United States and over eight million worldwide.

-Five singles were released from the album, with "Hold On", "Release Me" and "You're in Love" all hitting number one on the US Billboard Hot 100 singles chart.
-"Impulsive" reached number four, and the fifth single "The Dream Is Still Alive" peaked at number 12.
+Five singles were released from the album, with "Hold On", "Release Me" and "You're in Love" all reaching number one on the US Billboard Hot 100 singles chart.
+"Impulsive" reached number four, and the fifth single, "The Dream Is Still Alive", peaked at number 12.
+The album and its singles earned the group five Grammy Award nominations, including Album of the Year, Song of the Year and Best New Artist.

+Critical reception

+The Globe and Mail called the album "a pleasant but lightweight collection of ditties that owes more to Stevie Nicks and (especially) Paula Abdul than it does to the respective artists' mamas and papas."
+The New York Times considered it "an engaging high-gloss album of pop-rock songs that deal mostly with the complications of young love."
+The Calgary Herald concluded that "slick production and the fact the gals harmonize nicely can't mask a shallowness so profound, it makes Martika seem deep."